Collector's Credits Summer Sale Going On Now

 Framed size: 20 x 18.25"

-Signature: signed 'Erté' center right
+Signature: signed 'Erté' center right, titled, numbered and stamped verso

 About the Work